Maybe it’s because we live in the country and don’t have a proper lawn, but I really like dandelions.

 Beautiful art gives us a glimpse of the fields of dandelions, and reminds us that suburban lawns are not mandatory.

-Find affordable prints, home decor (throw pillows, towels, duvet covers), personal items (tote bags, phone cases, coffee mugs), and greeting cards at Steve’s collection at Fine Art America.
+Find affordable prints, home decor (throw pillows, towels, duvet covers), personal items (tote bags, phone cases, coffee mugs), and greeting cards at Steve’s collection at Steve Henderson Collections.
 Click on the image to the left to see the Dandelions page.